Fed keeps interest rates near zero and warns of further pandemic strain on the economy - Local News 8

 “The ongoing public health crisis will continue to weigh on economic activity, employment, and inflation in the near term, and poses considerable risks to the economic outlook over the medium term,” said the central bank in its November monetary policy statement.

-For the months to come, the Fed committed to buying more Treasury and agency mortgage-backed securities at least at the current pace of purchases to continue supporting financial market conditions.
+For the months to come, the Fed committed to more asset purchases at least at the current pace of $80 billion Treasury securities and $40 billion agency mortgage-backed securities per month.

-Fed Chairman Jerome Powell was expected to speak at a news conference at 2:30 pm ET.

-An internal Fed survey in September showed the central bank officials expect to keep interest rates on hold through 2023.

 Last week, the central bank reduced the minimum amounts for loans from its Main Street Lending Facility, which is designed to help small businesses through the pandemic crisis.
 Main Street loans can now be as small as $100,000, compared with the previous minimum of $250,000.
 Fees for the loans were also reduced.